Topological Hall Response from Canted Antiferromagnetic Order in $d$-Electron Kagome Systems: Canted Antiferromagnetic Order and Spin-Momentum Locking

-\textit{QAHE from Canted Antiferromagnetic Order.\textemdash}We first look at the Berry curvature, from a representative set of parameters that gives the most remarkable quantum anomalous Hall effect detailed later, as that used in Fig.2(c).
-As shown in Fig. 3, the Berry curvature can have different profiles, with different regions in the Brillouin zone with the peak magnitude of $\Omega(\mathbf{k})$.
-It can be checked by direct comparison with Fig.2(c) that such dominant region corresponds to the spot where the nontrivial gap is tightest, because that is where the curvature of the band is largest.
+We first examine the Berry curvature for the particular parameter set of Fig.~\ref{fig:BandStructure}(c), which leads to the most remarkable Hall conductance.
+Fig.~\ref{fig:BerryCurvatureField} displays the Berry curvature $\Omega(\mathbf{k})$ over the Brillouin zone.
+The peaks in this landscape are governed by the Fermi energy, and a direct comparison to Fig.~\ref{fig:BandStructure}(c) shows that the regions in which they occur correspond to the locations where the nontrivial gaps are tightest and where the curvature of the band is largest.

-Next, the Chern number computed numerically exactly from the full $30\times 30$ Hamiltonian matrix using Eq.(\ref{InterbandChernGeneralT}).
-The resulting profile of the Chern number is shown in Fig. \ref{fig:ChernNumber} as function of the Fermi energy.
-The value of the computed invariant is not quantized within the band, representing classical anomalous Hall conductivity from intrinsic Berry curvature mechanism.
-For the topological invariant to be integer (Chern number), the Fermi energy has to be within the gap, giving quantized Hall conductivity $\sigma_{xy}=Ce^2/h$ where $C$ is the Chern number, $e$ electron charge, and $h$ is the Planck constant.
-For non-collinear coplanar spin order with isotropic Slater-Koster integrals, $C=0$ everywhere, and remains to be so even with anisotropic Slater-Koster integrals, because the net magnetization is zero.
-Within our minimal model Eq.(\ref{Hamiltonian}), nonzero $C$ requires non-coplanar non-collinear spin order.